 GoDaddy is one of the most popular destination when you want to register a top level domain name for the lowest price – for as low as 99 cents.

-But, when it comes to renewal, you understand the true story behind the discounts.
+But, when it comes to renewal, you understand the real story behind the discounts.

-The renewal prices are among the highest and they ask extra money for add-ons which are regularly free with other registrar - like Domain Privacy.
+The renewal prices are among the highest, and they ask extra money for add-ons which are regularly free with another registrar – like Domain Privacy.

 In this post, I will share the exact steps you need to transfer your existing domain from GoDaddy to NameCheap.

 Plus, I’ll share a coupon code which will help you save extra 10% on domain transfer (who doesn’t love extra savings.)